 The building at 1990 Folsom St. stopped accepting applications on Tuesday, according to the property’s page on Dahlia, the city’s housing portal.

 Yee said the project is 82 percent finished and should be ready for occupants in March of 2021.

-The building, which was developed in partnership with the Tenderloin Neighborhood Development Corporation, will have 143 units, including 23 studios, 48 one-bedroom units, 60 two-bedroom units, 11 three-bedroom units, and one two-bedroom unit for management.
+The building, which was developed by the Tenderloin Neighborhood Development Corporation and MEDA, will have 143 units, including 23 studios, 48 one-bedroom units, 60 two-bedroom units, 11 three-bedroom units, and one two-bedroom unit for management.

 Residents must make between 30 to 60 percent of the area median income, but 25 percent of the units will be reserved for residents from the Potrero Terrace public housing complex, a move made in coordination with the city to help move residents out of the complex to renovate those dwellings, according to Moss.